AIHubCentral/.github/CONTRIBUTING.md

 ## Code of Conduct

 AI HUB follows a [Code of Conduct](CODE_OF_CONDUCT.md) that establishes standards for respectful and inclusive participation in our community.
-We ask all contributors to adhere to these guidelines when participating in AI HUB FRANCE projects, discussions, and events.
+We ask all contributors to adhere to these guidelines when participating in AI HUB projects, discussions, and events.

 ## Ways to Contribute